 This page contains information for our stakeholders and business partners.
 For traveller and visitor information related to COVID-19, please click here.

-- Alberta Premier Jason Kenney unveiled Alberta's Recovery Plan, a $10B plan to rebuild the economy that would create 50,000 jobs across the province.
+- The Alberta's Recovery Plan is a $10B plan to rebuild the economy that would create 50,000 jobs across the province.

 - The Government of Alberta launched the Small and Medium Enterprise Relaunch Grant to help businesses recover.
 Eligible job creators can apply for up to $5,000 through this program.